-- Shareholder SharesPersons who purchase Shares in the offering being made hereby will be Shareholders.
-The Adviser and its affiliates may purchase Shares and maintain an investment in the Fund, and to that extent will be Shareholders of the Fund.Liability of ShareholdersUnder Delaware law and the Declaration of Trust, no Shareholder shall be personally liable for the debts, liabilities, obligations and expenses incurred by, contracted for, or otherwise existing with respect to the Fund.
-Shareholders shall be entitled, to the fullest extent permitted by law, to the same limitation of personal liability as is extended under the Delaware General Corporation Law to stockholders of private corporations for profit.Duty of Care of the TrusteesThe Declaration of Trust provides that a Trustee shall not be personally liable to the Fund or any Shareholder for any loss or damage occasioned by any act or omission in the performance of the Trustee's services unless it shall be determined - omission in the performance of the Trustee's services unless it shall be determined that such loss is due to an act or omission of such Trustee constituting willful misfeasance, bad faith, gross negligence or reckless disregard of the duties involved in the conduct of the Trustee's office.
+The Declaration of Trust provides that a Trustee shall not be personally liable to the Fund or any Shareholder for any loss or damage occasioned by any act or omission in the performance of the Trustee's services unless it shall be determined that such loss is due to an act or omission of such Trustee constituting willful misfeasance, bad faith, gross negligence or reckless disregard of the duties involved in the conduct of the Trustee's office.
 The Declaration of Trust also contains provisions for the indemnification, to the extent permitted by law, of a Trustee by the Fund (but not by Shareholders individually) against any liability and expense to which the Trustee may be liable which arise in connection with the performance of the Trustee's activities on behalf of the Fund, except to the extent such liability or expense was incurred by such Trustee by reason of willful misfeasance, bad faith, gross negligence, or reckless disregard of the duties involved in the conduct of such Trustee's office.
 Trustees shall not be personally liable to any Shareholder for any repayment by reason of any change in the Federal or state income tax laws applicable to the Fund or its Shareholders.
-The rights of indemnification and exculpation provided under the Declaration of Trust shall not be construed so as to provide for indemnification of a Trustee for any liability (including liability under Federal securities laws which, under certain circumstances, impose liability even on persons that act in good faith), to the extent (but only to the extent) that such indemnification would be in violation of applicable law, but shall be construed so as to effectuate the applicable provisions of the Declaration of Trust to the fullest extent permitted by law. - Amendment of the Declaration of TrustThe Declaration of Trust may generally be amended, in whole or in part, with the approval of the Board of Trustees (including a majority of the Independent Trustees, if required by the 1940 Act) and without the approval of Shareholders unless the approval of Shareholders is required by the 1940 Act.
+The rights of indemnification and exculpation provided under the Declaration of Trust shall not be construed so as to provide for indemnification of a Trustee for any liability (including liability under Federal securities laws which, under certain circumstances, impose liability even on persons that act in good faith), to the extent (but only to the extent) that such indemnification would be in violation of applicable law, but shall be construed so as to effectuate the applicable provisions of the Declaration of Trust to the fullest extent permitted by law.

+Amendment of the Declaration of Trust

+The Declaration of Trust may generally be amended, in whole or in part, with the approval of the Board of Trustees (including a majority of the Independent Trustees, if required by the 1940 Act) and without the approval of Shareholders unless the approval of Shareholders is required by the 1940 Act.